 Because I hate the human capacity to destroy its environment, I’m an environmentalist.
 I wish we could see past our own limited lifespans and to truly plan for the future of our descendants.
 I wish we valued the life of ecosystems as much as our own, and that we would cease failing to understand the interdependence of all life on this planet.
 I’m pessimistic about our chances on the planet, but I’ve been wrong before, and on these things, I like being wrong.

-I travel when I can, I write slightly more often than that, and most days I build websites for authors and publishers.
+I travel when I can, I used to write slightly more often than that, and most days I build websites for authors, role-playing games, and publishers.
 Sometimes I take pictures along the way, but I don’t do that very often because I become obsessed when I do.

 I spend entirely too much time on social media.
 I aspire to do great things with the time I have left on this planet.
 I aspire to be the best Dad I know how to my son.
 Who knows; I may one day need a kidney, and he’s my best shot.